GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/05.041-050/03.When-Morning-Gilds-the-Skies/docs.md

 ---
+title: |
-title: 43.
-When Morning Gilds the Skies
+    043. When Morning Gilds the Skies - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 043.
+When Morning Gilds the Skies.
+When morning gilds the skies my heart awaking cries, May Jesus Christ be praised!
+Alike at work and prayer, to Jesus I repair: May Jesus Christ be praised!
+    keywords:  |
-    keywords: Church Hymnal, When Morning Gilds the Skies, When morning gilds the skies,
+        Church Hymnal 1941, adventhymnals, advent hymnals, When Morning Gilds the Skies, When morning gilds the skies.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 43. WHEN MORNING GILDS THE SKIES
+## 043. WHEN MORNING GILDS THE SKIES
+####  Church Hymnal 1941,

 ```txt

 1.
 When morning gilds the skies my heart awaking cries,
 May Jesus Christ be praised!